BMC-CS-113/BMC-CS-113.github.io/labs/Lab09.md

 ## 2. MyBank

 Create a new class called `MyBank`.
-The class should contain the following instance methods:
+The class should contain the following instance variables:

 - array of BankAccounts as an instance variable.
 - a name of the bank.